bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:17:23

 So you won't get that number from me, but I will give you a better answer.
-Right?
-So, so The question you're asking indirectly, as I understand it, is can we onboard 7 billion people to the Lightning Network?
+So, the question you're asking indirectly, as I understand it, is can we onboard 7 billion people to the Lightning Network?
-And my answer would be not 7 billion people in the world want to be onboarded directly to the Lightning Network.
+And my answer would be not 7 billion people in the world want to be onboarded directly to the Lightning Network, right?
 Take email as an example.
 We just had a presentation about Lightning Address that is, like, to some sense similar to the user experience of email.
 But many people are using web mail where they trust a certain service provider because they just don't want that.